wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ## Why migrate to EI 7.0?

-If you are an existing EI 6.x user, migration is recommended for the following requirements:
+If you are an EI 6.x user, migration is recommended for the following requirements:

 -   You need to switch to a microservices architecture from the conventional centralized architecture.
 -   You prefer the code-driven integration approach.